psychoinformatics-de/rdm-course/_episodes/03-remote-collaboration.md

 teaching: 45
 exercises: 45
 questions:
-- How to create a dataset collaboratively?
+- How to create a DataLad dataset collaboratively?
-- How to publish a dataset?
+- How to publish a DataLad dataset?
-- How to consume a dataset?
+- How to consume a DataLad dataset?
 objectives:
 - Exercise publishing and consuming data
 - Demonstrate the dissociation between a dataset and its contents
 keypoints:
-- A dataset can be published with datalad push
+- A dataset can be published with `datalad push`
-- A dataset can be cloned with datalad clone
+- A dataset can be cloned with `datalad clone`
 - The clone operation does not obtain annexed file content, the contents can be obtained selectively
-- Annexed file contents can be removed (drop) and reobtained (get) as long as a copy exists somewhere
+- Annexed file contents can be removed (`drop`) and reobtained (`get`) as long as a copy exists somewhere
-- A dataset can be synchronised with its copy (sibling) with datalad update
+- A dataset can be synchronised with its copy (sibling) with `datalad update`
 - GIN is one of the platforms with which DataLad can interact
 - GIN can serve as a store for both annexed and non-annexed contents
 ---